What is an appeal

 • Re-marking work

-• Award re-sit
+• Award a re-sit

 • Reverse a decision or penalty